 Kentucky's Legislature has provided $800,000 in Olmstead "Wraparound" funding to assist in discharge planning efforts for individuals with complex service needs who are long-term inpatients in state psychiatric facilities.
 The Department has established an Olmstead Transition Committee at each of the four state hospitals that meet and plan for community placement.

 These Transition Committees comprise hospital discharge staff, community service providers, state staff and family and consumer organization members.
-They have successfully transitioned a number of individuals in the community who would not otherwise have had the opportunity to leave the hospital setting.
-Even though funding is not adequate to meet all needs, these committees have been identifying barriers to community placement that will be used as the basis for future budget requests.
-The Kentucky State Olmstead Coalition, including members from each of these Transition Committees, was formed to develop a community integration curriculum.
+They have successfully transitioned a number of individuals into the community who would not otherwise have had the opportunity to leave the hospital setting.

-In the area of adult mental health, three DVDs (Psychiatric Advanced Directives, Housing, and Recovery) are currently being produced for use in educating consumers, providers, family members and others.
+The Department has also produced three DVDs covering Psychiatric Advanced Directives, Supportive Housing and The Reality of Recovery that are available for use in educating consumers, providers, family members and others.
 In the area of children's mental health, a series of training and technical assistance initiatives is currently being conducted to further educate parents and providers regarding the Individuals with Disabilities Education Act, the Americans with Disabilities Act, and Kentucky's newly revised laws.